Mandatory supervised quarantine fee

 Anyone entering the Northern Territory from overseas is also required to undertake 14 days of mandatory supervised quarantine at a designated accommodation facility.

 You will incur a fee to cover this expense.
 These fees contribute to the cost of accommodation, food, medical support, policing and security.

 Prior to arriving into the Territory, if you have any queries regarding mandatory supervised quarantine fees please call 1800 490 484.

 How much is the fee

 The quarantine fee for an individual is $2,500 for the full 14 day period.

-- $5,000 for a family of two or more people sharing accommodation.
+A family rate of $5,000 applies for family groups of two or more people in shared accommodation.

 When and how to pay the fee

-Payments can be made online or in person at a Receiver of Territory Monies.
+Payments can be made online, by credit card, over the phone or in person at a Receiver of Territory Monies.
 You can find these details on the invoice.

 You will not need to pay when you check in at your quarantine accommodation.